General Course Information and Notes

 - 4th graders beginning formal instruction in Theatre for the first time may be enrolled, as a class, in Upper Elementary Theatre 1, and must then progress to Intermediate Theatre 2 in the following year.

-This class may include opportunities to participate in extra rehearsals and performances beyond the school day.
+Special Note: This class may include opportunities to participate in extra rehearsals and performances beyond the school day.

 English Language Development ELD Standards Special Notes Section: